14th February, 2022

 It can also cover claims of property damage.
 For instance, you have to make an emergency stop because a bike pulls out in front of you.
 A passenger’s expensive laptop is thrown onto the floor of the cab and is smashed.
 Would your current policy cover the damage?

-That’s why it’s important to choose a specialist taxi insurance provider who has experience of covering a range of risks that a business like yours might encounter.
+Public liability cover ensures you’re protected in these circumstances and offers business owners something different to other insurance types.
+For example, employers’ liability insurance is useful if you employ drivers and covers you specifically for claims from them.
+That’s why it’s important to consider a taxi insurance provider who has experience of covering a range of risks that a business like yours might encounter.

+It’s also worth noting that some local authorities and other organisations might require you to have a certain level of public liability insurance in place before they’ll do business with you.
 For example, perhaps you’ve developed a specialism in school or social care transport.
 This can be a very lucrative and fulfilling way to expand your taxi business.
 But if there’s an accident involving a person in your care then you could be found liable.

 If you deal with council or local authority contracts then you’ll often be required to have public liability insurance in order to protect yourself, your business and passengers in the event of an incident.
 Be aware standard taxi insurance might not be enough to protect you.
+So, not only does such a policy protect you from mistakes you may make when working – it could also help you create new opportunities for business success.

 Just as with everything in business, the cost of public liability insurance can vary greatly due to the diverse nature of taxi businesses and the types of market your firm operates in.
 It’s not compulsory for every taxi firm to have a public liability policy.
 So, whether you arrange it and, if so, how much cover you take out is a business decision for you to make.

-A useful process to work out how much cover your taxi business needs is to consider what potential compensation claims there could be.
+A useful process to work out how much cover your taxi business needs is to consider what potential compensation claims there could be and the amount of cover you require will depend on a range of factors such as:

-• Size of business.
+Size of business.
 If you’ve got a whole fleet of vehicles then the risk of a public liability claim happening will go up.

-• Level of interaction with the public.
+Level of interaction with the public.
 Do members of the public come onto your business premises?
 Perhaps you specialise in a small number of large corporate clients.
 Or do most customers flag you down on the street?

-• Size of contracts.
+Size of contracts.
 What kinds of responsibilities do you have?
 If you’re working for a council or local authority delivering on large transport contracts then public liability insurance is a must.

-• Claims history.
+Claims history.
 If you’ve had a number of unfortunate accidents in the past then it may push up premiums.

-• Level of risk.
+Level of risk.
 A driver working late night city shifts might be more of a risk than someone working in a small town during the day.

-Responsible for over 170,000 insurance claims over the past two years alone, so-called ‘crash for cash’ scams can have a big effect on a taxi driver’s driving confidence and business.
 One of the most dangerous forms of the scam is where criminals deliberately stage an accident with an innocent driver’s car.

 Anyone driving through the UK’s major cities of late will no doubt have seen someone whizzing along on an e-scooter.
 With e-scooters becoming so popular throughout the UK it’s important you know all about them and the potential problems they could cause you.
-After all, what would be the situation if a passenger was hit by one when alighting from your vehicle?

 Taxi businesses are rapidly replacing their diesel- and petrol-powered fleets with electric vehicles to reduce their carbon footprint.
 But when doing so you’ll need to take into account specific risks of electric vehicles.
 While also making sure your insurance provider is keeping pace with your changing risk exposure.

 Not only can there be higher costs for repair and the need for extra training for how drivers can get the best out of these new vehicles.
-There can be hidden additional risks, too.
-For example, what happens if someone trips on your taxi’s charging cable?

 Every taxi driver knows a business is only as good as the vehicle you drive.
 From luxury cars used for executive travel to mini-buses used to ferry stag parties, it makes good business and safety sense to have your vehicle maintained and serviced regularly.